 - Our visitor/guest policy for residential students is based on current conditions and recommendations from the Minnesota Department of Health, and will be adjusted as the semester goes on

-- The Facilities Team has been working to evaluate classroom and lab spaces and is working directly with the Registrar's Office for usage that follows physical distancing best practices of 6 feet between students.
+- The Facilities Team, working closely with the Registrar's Office, has reconfigured classroom and lab spaces for usage that follows physical distancing best practices of 6 feet between students

-- Hand sanitizer stations will be installed in all classrooms.
+- Hand sanitizer stations have been installed in all classrooms

-- Health and safety signage will be placed around campus buildings, and will be available in the Copy Center for departments that need them.
+- Health and safety signage has been placed around campus buildings, and is available in facilities for departments that need them

-- Bottles of sanitizer and paper towels will be available in classrooms and common areas, as well as for departmental use.
+- Bottles of sanitizer and paper towels are available in classrooms and common areas, as well as for departmental use

 Health and Safety

-- Student Health Service (SHS) staff is working with Essentia Health, Mayo Clinic, University of Minnesota and the Minnesota Department of Health to create processes and gather supplies and resources for COVID-19 testing of students and employees.
-Campus housing has been designated for isolation and quarantine.
+- Student Health Service (SHS) staff worked closely with Essentia Health, Mayo Clinic, the University of Minnesota and the Minnesota Department of Health to create processes and gather supplies and resources for COVID-19 testing of students and employees.
+Campus housing has been designated for isolation and quarantine

 - SHS will perform telephone triage for appointments.
-No walk-ins available.
+No walk-ins are available.

 International Student Services

-- Students will be provided with CDC guidance for travel, including links to guidance and travel restrictions and will be offered 1:1 travel planning by the Office of International Programs.
+- Students will be provided with CDC guidance for travel, including links to guidance and travel restrictions, and will be offered one-on-one travel planning by the Office of International Programs

-- The use of any facility will need approval and there will be limited access to athletic facilities and common areas.
-Strict game management protocol is also being developed.
+- The use of any athletics facility will need approval and there will be limited access to athletic facilities and common areas

-Current CDC and MDH guidelines will be in effect.
-The dining rooms have been reconfigured for safety, enhanced sanitation procedures are in place, to-go options will be available at every location to encourage social distancing and employees are screened on a daily basis.
-Employees will also undergo COVID-19 Safety Training prior to their return to work.
+Current CDC and MDH guidelines are in effect.
+The dining rooms have been reconfigured for safety, enhanced sanitation procedures are in place, to-go options are available at every location to encourage social distancing, and employees are screened on a daily basis.
+Employees have completed COVID-19 Safety Training.